Experienced Pittsburgh Divorce Attorney.

 There are many reasons for a spouse to refuse to sign divorce papers.
 Some of them are sensible, some of them are strategic, and some of them are just plain contrary.
 Even reasonable people can disagree; add negative emotions and economic dependence into the mix, and the situation can become even more difficult.
 Reasons for your husband or wife to refuse to sign divorce papers can include anger, a hope of saving the marriage, emotional pain, a desire for economic benefit, or simply being distracted by other matters.
 A court will never order your spouse to sign divorce consent documents, even if he or she once signed a written agreement to do so; that would go against Pennsylvania public policy supporting marriage and families.

-A divorce decree based on the ground of Irretrievable Breakdown requires the court to decide that two things are true: first, that the marriage is irretrievably broken and second, that you and your spouse have been separated for two or more years.
-Many people in Pennsylvania mistakenly think that divorce is automatic after a separation has lasted for two years, but it is important for you to understand that where family law is concerned very little happens by itself in the court system.
+A divorce decree based on the ground of Irretrievable Breakdown requires the court to decide that two things are true: first, that the marriage is irretrievably broken and second, that you and your spouse have been separated for one or more years.
+Many people in Pennsylvania mistakenly think that divorce is automatic after a separation has lasted for a full year but it is important for you to understand that where family law is concerned very little happens by itself in the court system.

-Can my spouse still fight a divorce even after two years?
+Can my spouse still fight a divorce in Pennsylvania even after one year?

 Unfortunately, yes.
-If your husband or wife claims that the marriage is not irretrievably broken or that you have not yet been separated for two years, the court cannot agree with your affidavit without a hearing.
+If your husband or wife claims that the marriage is not irretrievably broken or that you have not yet been separated for a full twelve months, the court cannot agree with your affidavit without giving both of you the opportunity to be heard.
 This is true even in extreme cases.
-Many years ago, I handled a divorce for a woman (separated for more than two years) whose husband had been sentenced to serve a lengthy prison term for terrible crimes committed against his own family.
+Many years ago, I handled a divorce for a woman (separated for more than the two years that were required at that time) whose husband had been sentenced to serve a lengthy prison term for terrible crimes committed against his own family.
 When we served her husband with the divorce documents, he filed a response insisting that the marriage was not irretrievably broken.
 According to him, his wife did not really want a divorce… and the whole thing was the fault of the state of Pennsylvania for putting him in prison in the first place!
 We had to go before a judge just to prove that she wanted out of the marriage.
-We won, of course, but perhaps you can imagine my client’s resentment and frustration at having to face this final barrier.
+We won, of course, but perhaps you can imagine my client’s resentment and frustration at having to face this final, pointless barrier.

-I don’t want to wait two years.
+I don’t want to wait a year!
 What about fault divorce?

 All the old “fault” grounds for divorce — grounds such as brutality, adultery, and infliction of indignities — are still on the books in Pennsylvania.
 It is extremely rare, though, for anyone to use them, even when someone is at fault for the end of the marriage.
-I think this is mainly for three reasons: first, because fault can be expensive and hard to prove; second, because the spouse proving fault generally must also prove that he or she is “innocent and injured”; and third, because if there is a no-fault ground also available, that will be preferred over a fault ground.
-In real-world terms, it means that you don’t just need ironclad proof that will let you establish your fault ground for divorce, you also need a good prospect that going after it will be cheaper than simply letting the two years pass.
+I think this is mainly for three reasons: first, because marital misconduct can be expensive and hard to prove; second, because the spouse proving fault generally must also prove that he or she is “innocent and injured”; and third, because if there is a no-fault ground also available, the court will always prefer it over a fault ground.
+In real-world terms, it means that you don’t just need ironclad proof that will let you establish your fault ground for divorce, you also need a good prospect that going after it will be cheaper than simply letting a year go by.

-Claims for economic relief can extend the duration of the process still further, since (as a general rule) courts will decline even to begin to decide them until either both spouses sign consent forms, or the two years have passed.
+Claims for economic relief can extend the duration of the process still further, since some county courts (including Allegheny County, where our Pittsburgh family law office is located) will decline even to begin to decide them until either both spouses sign the necessary consent forms, or until the full twelve months have passed since final separation.
 In the meantime, be sure that you have done what is necessary to survive your separation.

-If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call me to set up a personal consultation.
+If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call my office to set up a personal consultation with a family legal services attorney.
 This blog will feature periodic updates.
 Consider subscribing!
 Please do not comment anonymously, and do not post anything that you consider confidential.
 I try to be responsive to commentary and questions, but know that posting here will not create an attorney/client relationship and that I will not offer legal advice via the Internet.

 Michael B. Greenstein